sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/04_no_code_agents/class_handson_project.md

 - Accuracy: Does the agent extract the correct facts from the sources?

-- Consistency: Does it apply the rubric fairly to different submissions?
+- Consistency: Does it apply the grading criteria fairly to different submissions evaluation?

 - Quality of Feedback: Is the feedback clear, constructive, and personalized?